-- My own Recipes for Business Success, a huge list of business ideas, all with detailed descriptions of how to get these ideas going, and how much money you’d make.
+- My own New Business Ideas Collection, a huge list of business ideas, all with detailed descriptions of how to get these ideas going, and how much money you’d make.
 Take a look here…

-Recipes for Business Success – find ideas which fill a gap in the market
+New Business Ideas Collection – find ideas which fill a gap in the market

 This is one of my most popular blog articles, so I know that hundreds of people every month are looking for their gap in the market.

-That’s why I set up my Recipes for Business Success.
+That’s why I set up my New Business Ideas Collection.

 Instead of racking your brain to find the gap in the market that you can fill, there’s finally an easier way to find the right business idea for you.
 I’ve written “recipes” for dozens of business ideas, and put them into a library of ideas which you can access online to find the right one for you.
 There are ideas for little side project or part time businesses, some great ones that you can start small and scale up to a bigger business, and some which could make you a million or twenty.

-Subscribing to Recipes for Business Success is just £39 to get access to dozens of great business ideas, all based on finding a gap in the market.
+Subscribing to New Business Ideas Collection is just £5 for the trial period to get access to dozens of great business ideas, all based on finding a gap in the market.

 Here’s how to get instant access to all those business ideas…try it out